Second Maratha invasion of Bengal

 The Second Maratha invasion of Bengal was a military campaign from March to May 1743, during which Raghuji Bhonsle, instigated by Bhaskar, led a large army into Bengal Subah in February 1743 to enforce the chauth for Bengal, Bihar, and Odisha.

 Concurrently, Peshwa Balaji Baji Rao, at Muhammad Shah's request, entered Bihar with another Maratha army to counter Raghuji.
 The Peshwa and Nawab Alivardi Khan met at Plassey, where Alivardi agreed to pay Shahu the chauth for Bengal and 22 lakh rupees to the Peshwa, who promised to prevent future invasions by Raghuji.
 The combined forces of the Nawab and the Peshwa defeated and expelled Raghuji, and both Maratha armies withdrew from Bengal by the end of May 1743.

 Background

 After Alivardi returned from Odisha, Raghuji Bhonsle the Raja of Nagpur, prompted by Bhaskar Pandit, decided to invade Bengal Subah to collect the chauth of the three provinces of Bengal, Bihar, and Odisha, which Mughal Emperor Muhammad Shah had promised to Maratha ruler Shahu I, who then assigned it to Raghuji.
-The Mughal Emperor, unable to oppose Raghuji himself, sought outside help to Balaji Rao, Peshwa of Maratha confederacy in December of 1742.
-He persuaded the Peshwa and Raghuji’s rival, to come to Bengal to defeat him.
+The Mughal Emperor, unable to oppose Raghuji himself, sought outside help to Balaji Rao, Peshwa of Maratha confederacy in December 1742.
+He persuaded the Peshwa and Raghuji's rival, to come to Bengal to defeat him.
 In exchange, the Emperor promised Balaji the governorship of Malwa, Bundelkhand, Allahabad and a portion of the overdue chauth from Patna.
-In February 1743, Raghuji alongside with Bhaskar marched into Bengal with a large army by the way of Ramgarh and reached to Katwa in March.
+In February 1743, Raghuji along with Bhaskar marched into Bengal with a large army by the way of Ramgarh and reached to Katwa in March.